JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 Start a terminal with 'ssh pi@ip_address_of_your_Raspberry_Pi' and:
 ```
+ - # Add https support to apt
  - sudo apt install apt-transport-https
+ - # Get the key that was used to sign the software we are about to install
  - sudo curl -sSLo /usr/share/keyrings/deb.sury.org-php.gpg https://packages.sury.org/php/apt.gpg
+ - # Add the https internet location of the software we want to install to apt
  - sudo sh -c 'echo "deb [signed-by=/usr/share/keyrings/deb.sury.org-php.gpg] https://packages.sury.org/php/ $(lsb_release -sc) main" > /etc/apt/sources.list.d/php.list'
+ - # Activate the new info in apt
  - sudo apt update
+ - # Install the php software
  - sudo apt install php8.3 php8.3-cli php8.3-{bz2,curl,mbstring,intl}
+ - # Apache also needs something to be able to use php
  - sudo apt install libapache2-mod-php8.3

 Create a test file: